-We received £17,183 in 2017-2018 to support students who arrived at Wilmington with a score of below 100 (secondary ready) in English and/or maths.
-We put a range of interventions in place such as Fresh Start, Accelerated Reader and Catch up Numeracy to support these students.
+Wilmington Academy received £17,546.00 in 2018-2019 to support students who started the Academy with a score below 100 (secondary ready) in English (reading) and/or maths.
+We put a range of interventions in place such as Accelerated Reader and Catch Up Numeracy to support these students.
 We also used the extra funding to create smaller class sizes for our bottom sets, so that these students could have more teacher time.
 The impact of these interventions is shown below.

 - 31% of cohort below expected level in English on entry based on key stage 2 tests.

 - 78% of these students became secure or better by the end of year 7.

 - 26% of cohort below expected level in maths on entry based on key stage 2 tests.

 - 67% of these students became secure or better by the end of year 7.

 Accelerated Reader is embedded into the curriculum featuring one bespoke session per week.
 However, reading opportunities are made via the library regularly.

 - Average reading age September 2018 10 years 5 months.

 - 51% of students improved their reading age by 6 months or more.

 - 73% of students improved their reading age by 12 months or more (+30% gain from 2017/18).